qmk/qmk_firmware/docs/reference_keymap_extras.md

 Obviously, this can get confusing, so QMK provides language-specific keycode aliases for many keyboard layouts.
 These won't do much on their own - you still have to set the matching keyboard layout in your OS settings.
 Think of them more as keycap labels for your keymap.

-Simply `#include` one of the keycode headers below at the top of your `keymap.c`, and assign the keycodes defined in the header in place of the `KC_` prefixed ones.
+Simply `#include` one of the keycode headers below at the top of your `keymap.c`, or set the `host_language` field in your `keymap.json` to the corresponding language.
+Then assign the keycodes defined in the header in place of the `KC_` prefixed ones.

 ## Sendstring Support